 - Food allergies (especially to dairy and soy formulas)

 - General fussiness

 The best way to figure out if your child’s discomfort is caused by a food allergy is to use an elimination diet.

 If the baby is switching to solid food for the first time this can be rather simple, if you are breastfeeding it may take some more effort.
 In order to use the elimination diet you have to remove all dairy and wheat products, some vegetables (legumes) and fruits, and all sugars.
 Once you have removed all of these foods for 30 days you can slowly start adding foods back in to see if the symptoms come back.

-Of course if you believe that the colic is being caused by an inability to digest lactose or other particular group, then the obvious solution is to reduce your infant’s intake of foods in that group (or yours, if you are breastfeeding).
-The elimination diet is inconvenient and can be expensive, if you end up throwing out 90% of your pantry, but it is the most effective way of eliminating discomfort that comes from a food allergy.
+Of course if you believe that the colic is being caused by an inability to digest lactose or another particular group, then the obvious solution is to reduce your infant’s intake of foods in that group (or yours, if you are breastfeeding).
+The elimination diet is inconvenient and can be expensive if you end up throwing out 90% of your pantry, but it is the most effective way of eliminating discomfort that comes from a food allergy.
 Luckily, this is only one of many colic remedies you can try for your infant or toddler.

 Infants that display symptoms of colic often have difficulties feeding, including painful reflux and lack of “zest” for feeding (PubMed PDF) .
-While the exact cause of colic in any case is likely specific to the child in question, the tried and true ways to calm the symptoms are the same.
+While the exact cause of colic, in any case, is likely specific to the child in question, the tried and true ways to calm the symptoms are the same.
 Comforting your child by bouncing, holding, cuddling and reducing your own stress levels can reduce the symptoms of colic because the baby can sense your tension and will respond to it.

 Relieving Colic With Massage and Aromatherapy